simplehtmldom/simplehtmldom/docs/Debug/index.md

 Provides the ability to see debug messages for deprecated functions, malformed documents and parsing issues.
-Debug messages can be send to a custom message handler or written to error_log (default).
+Debug messages can be sent to a custom message handler or written to error_log (default).

 ## Example